Chart Color Schemes

 Mount Morgan has shown very soft population growth performance across periods assessed by AreaSearch

-Mount Morgan's population was 2,945 as of the 2021 Census.
-By Nov 2025, it is around 3,269, reflecting an increase of 324 people (11.0%).
-This growth is inferred from ABS estimated resident population figures: 3,064 in June 2024 and an additional 109 validated new addresses since the Census date.
-The population density ratio is 6.7 persons per square kilometer.
-Mount Morgan's growth exceeded its SA4 region (6.6%) and SA3 area, making it a growth leader in the region.
+Mount Morgan's population was approximately 3,269 as of November 2025.
+This figure represents an increase of 324 people since the 2021 Census, which reported a population of 2,945.
+The growth is inferred from ABS estimated resident population figures: 3,064 in June 2024 and an additional 109 validated new addresses since the Census date.
+This results in a population density ratio of 6.7 persons per square kilometer.
+Mount Morgan's growth rate of 11.0% since the 2021 Census exceeded both its SA4 region (6.6%) and SA3 area, indicating it as a growth leader in the region.
 Interstate migration contributed approximately 97.8% of overall population gains during recent periods.

-AreaSearch adopts ABS/Geoscience Australia projections for each SA2 area, released in 2024 with a base year of 2022.
-For areas not covered and years post-2032, Queensland State Government's SA2 area projections are used, released in 2023 based on 2021 data.
-However, these state projections do not provide age category splits, so AreaSearch applies proportional growth weightings from ABS Greater Capital Region projections (released in 2023, based on 2022 data) for each age cohort.
-Looking ahead, regional areas nationally are anticipated to have lower quartile population growth.
-Mount Morgan is expected to grow by 99 persons to 2041, reflecting a decline of 3.2% over the 17 years.
+AreaSearch uses ABS/Geoscience Australia projections for each SA2 area released in 2024 with a base year of 2022.
+For areas not covered by this data and years post-2032, Queensland State Government's SA2 area projections from 2023 based on 2021 data are adopted.
+However, these state projections do not provide age category splits, so AreaSearch applies proportional growth weightings in line with ABS Greater Capital Region projections released in 2023 and based on 2022 data for each age cohort.
+Looking ahead, regional areas nationally are anticipated to have lower quartile growth.
+Mount Morgan is expected to grow by 99 persons to 2041, reflecting a decline of 3.2% over the 17-year period based on the latest annual ERP population numbers.

 Frequently Asked Questions - Population